-Graph 3 below shows that Jefferson, Elk, and Cameron counties improved their clinical care rankings from 2017 to 2020; however, health care access issues still exist in Penn Highlands Clearfield as the county ranking score rose from 16 in 2017 to 34 in 2020.
+Graph 3 below shows that Jefferson, Elk, and Cameron counties improved their clinical care rankings from 2017 to 2020; however, health care access issues still exist in the overall study area.
+Clearfield County's ranking score rose from 16 in 2017 to 34 in 2020.
 The higher-ranking scores indicate an unhealthy standing out of the 67 counties in Pennsylvania.
-Continuing to examine data from 2017 and 2020, Centre County rankings remained the same; unfortunately, Blair and Huntington counties' scores increased (again, indicating an unhealthy standing).
+Continuing to examine data from 2017 and 2020, Centre County rankings remained the same; unfortunately, Blair and Huntington counties' scores also increased (again, indicating an unhealthy standing).
 (See Graph 3).